 Wisconsin scenic byways should:

-- be part of the state highway system (a numbered state or federal highway other than an interstate) at least 30 miles long.
+- be part of the state or local highway system (other than an interstate) at least 30 miles long.

 - offer travelers outstanding scenic views or historic resources combined with recreational and/or cultural attributes.